stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Query Resource List by pattern or all resources

-When you are querying a list of resources by certain pattern, you have to report to client at least a list with some info about these resources.
+When you are querying a list of resources by certain pattern, an object array or list should be returned as response's body.

 It's also recommended to return info about pagination like total number of resources in list, number of pages, current page, etc....